 The production possibility curve indicates on the frontier that any farmer that operates on the curve is operating efficiently, and any production below is inefficient (Rahman & Umar H S 2009).
 However, it is not possible to produce above the production functions as there are no resources to meet up with producing above the function.
 This concept is related to every other efficiency theory as the concern of the production is to meet up with the lowest point of the curve on the short-run average cost curve.
-Therefore, production efficiency cannot be complete without considering technical and allocative efficiency, which implies a particular output level, which can be derived by price equating to the marginal cost of production.
+Therefore, production efficiency cannot be complete without considering technical and allocative efficiencies.
+Similarly, technical efficiency is also crucial for allocative efficiency, which implies a particular output level, which can be derived by price equating to the marginal cost of production.